girishchawla/hexoapiportal/README.md

 This is a high level prototype for a Hexo powered API Developer portal.
 Many teams do not need an API Management Layer.
 They just need an API Documentation portal with 1) Authentication/Authorization/Sign-up 2) API Token generation/expiry 3) A support page This is an attempt to show the building blocks.
-The Back-end implementation in terms of database persitence for the above forms has been left to the user to implement.
+The Back-end implementation in terms of API calls or database persitence for the above forms has been left to the user to implement.

 # Install hexo cli